alejandrososa/Yii-PowerPoint-Component/README.md

 The first step in our controller is import Power Point class

         // in your Controller
-        use AlejandroSosa\YiiPowerPoint\PowerPoint;
+        (use optional, only to call constants defined in PowerPoint) use AlejandroSosa\YiiPowerPoint\PowerPoint;

         class SiteController extends Controller {